BrokenAnarchist/DBD-Winstreak-Tracker/README.md

 - 🖼 Popout Window with live preview (additional to the file outputs) which can be used as a Window Capture option through OBS
 - 🖼️ **OBS overlay integration** (live text & images)
 - 🧩 Built-in **update system** via GitHub releases
-- 🖼 Different custom streak options; Goal (for things such as the All Perk Streak), Counter (for things such as the CopyCat streak) or Request (for things such as build/character requests for Streams)
+- 🖼 Different custom streak options; Goal (for things such as the All Perk Streak), Counter (for things such as the CopyCat streak), Request (for things such as build/character requests for Streams) or Multi-Goal (for things such as All Region Streaks)

 ---